shfitz/DM2193-Intro-to-Web-F17/README.md

 All dates and assignments are subject to change at the discretion of the professor, depending on the interests and pace of the class.
 Any changes will be announced in class, updated on the GitBook (Syllabus), and posted to Slack (discussion forum).

 ### [READINGS](readings_resources.html)
 Weekly reading assignments will utilize free online resources and tutorials.
 There is no required textbook.
-However, recommendations can be found in the [Readings & Resources](readings_resources.html) section, and students are encouraged to pursue self-guided learning and document / share resources via Learning Logs.
+However, recommendations can be found in the [Readings & Resources](readings_resources.html) section, and students are encouraged to pursue self-guided learning and document / share resources.

 ### EVALUATION & GRADING